 RouteAbout Access EW and RouteAbout Access EI: The RouteAbout Access EW and the RouteAbout Access EI have an Ethernet ThinWire (BNC) interface on the side and an unshielded twisted-pair (RJ45) interface on the front panel.
 When the unit is used as a standalone Router, it detects connection to either the Thin-Wire or the unshielded twisted-pair interface and autoconfigures accordingly.
 When installed in a DEChub 90 or a DEChub 900, the Ethernet connection is to the ThinWire channel in the DEChub and the front panel interface is not used.
 However, the command line interface can be used to reconfigure the unit to use the front panel Ethernet interface.

-RouteAbout Central EW and RouteAbout Central EI: The RouteAbout Central EW and the RouteAbout Central EI have two unshielded twisted-pair (RJ45) interfaces on the front panel.
+RouteAbout Central Products: The RouteAbout Central products have two Ethernet unshielded twisted-pair (UTP) RJ45 interfaces on the front panel.
 When the unit is installed in a DEChub 900, each interface can be switched individually to a hub backplane channel by the clear/VISN MultiChassis Manager.
 When the unit is installed in a DEChub ONE, front panel port 1 can be switched to the DEChub ONE AUI port.